 In this post we discuss the differences between the two basic types of companies in Spain: the sociedad limitada (“SL”) and the sociedad anonima (“SA”).

-The main differences between the Spanish companies Sociedad Anónima “S.A”. and a Sociedad Limitada “S.L” derive from their conception: On broad terms, the S.A. is a corporate structure mostly designed for large corporations while the S.L. was conceived to be used for small or family owned companies where the trust and personal relationship constitutes the basis of the foundation of the company.
+The main differences between the Sociedad Anónima and the Sociedad Limitada derive from their conception.
+On broad terms, the S.A. is a corporate form mostly designed for large corporations while the S.L. was conceived to be used for small or family owned companies, where the trust and personal relationship constitutes the basis of the foundation of the company.
 For this reason, the legal structure and mechanisms to operate an S.L. are less sophisticated than those of an S.A.

 The main differences between both types of companies are the following:

 S.A.: €60,000 (€120,000 in the new Commercial Code)

 S.L.: €3,000.
 The law however provides for sequential formation where, in broad terms,

 The minimum capital is only required in the event of liquidation.
 If the company’s equity is insufficient to cover its obligations, its partners and directors shall be severally liable for the minimum capital established by law.

 S.A.: At least 25% of the capital amount and any share premium must be paid-in upon incorporation.
 Payment of the outstanding portion of capital must be carried out as indicated in the company’s by-laws.
 The deadline for payment of non-cash contributions shall not extend beyond five years of the date of company formation or its decision to increase its capital.

 S.L.: All the capital must be paid in upon incorporation.

 3.- Non-cash contributions: